 When to Call the Doctor

-Call your health care provider if your teen is not sleeping well and it interferes with his or her health or ability to do daily activities.
+Contact their health care provider if your teen is not sleeping well and it interferes with their health or ability to do daily activities.